 This study aimed to (1) valuate the CPC’s effects on cost, quality, and patient and provider experience; and (2) provide ongoing rapid cycle feedback to CMS, providers, purchases, and other stakeholders to promote learning and ongoing improvements at both the practice and market levels.

-As part of this study, the project team is designing and conducting a systematic review of qualitative and quantitative findings of 6 primary care initiatives conducted by the Center for Medicare & Medicaid Innovation:
+As part of this study, the project team designed and conducted a systematic review of qualitative and quantitative findings of six primary care initiatives conducted by the Center for Medicare & Medicaid Innovation:

-- Federally Qualified Health Center (FQHC) Advanced Primary Care Practice (APCP) Demonstration
+- Federally Qualified Health Center Advanced Primary Care Practice Demonstration

 - Comprehensive Primary Care Initiative

-- Primary care models included in the State Innovation Models (SIM) Initiative
+- Primary care models included in the State Innovation Models initiative

-- Conduct 52 interviews with patients and patient/family representatives.
+- Conducted 52 interviews with patients and patient/family representatives

-- Develop a coding scheme and code and analyze results.
+- Developed a coding scheme and coded and analyzed results

-- Produce analytic summary tables and help develop the final report and affiliated materials.
+- Produced analytic summary tables and helped develop the final report and affiliated materials